 As a Crown Corporation, Tourism Nova Scotia is governed by a private sector-led board of directors, some of whom are operators in the tourism industry.
 The Crown is also accountable to the Department of Business.

-Michael joined Tourism Nova Scotia as Chief Operating Officer in January 2016, and is responsible for day-to-day administration and business operations for the organization including, provincial visitor information centres, Tourism Nova Scotia’s customer contact centre and literature distribution services.
+Jeff joined Tourism Nova Scotia as Chief Operating Officer in November 2018.
+He is responsible for corporate services and day -to-day operations including finance, risk management, legal, human resources, information technology, provincial visitor information centres, and Tourism Nova Scotia’s customer contact centre.

 Joann joined Tourism Nova Scotia in January 2017 as Chief Marketing Officer.
 In this role she is responsible for destination marketing and sales strategies designed to promote Nova Scotia as a leisure travel destination.

 Joann is a marketing professional with over 18 years of marketing experience.
 She completed her MBA at Dalhousie University and has worked for a range of recognized brands including Unilever, Pepsi-QTG, Kruger Products, Sobeys and Cadbury.
 After a stint in Toronto, she returned to her home province of Newfoundland where she helped guide the marketing of the Grenfell Campus of Memorial University.
 In 2013, she moved back to Nova Scotia to work with Johnson Insurance, leading the marketing for Atlantic Canada as their Atlantic Head of Marketing.

 As Tourism Nova Scotia’s Director of Sector Development, Darlene is responsible for tourism experience development and sector development initiatives aimed at improving Nova Scotia’s competitiveness as a tourism destination.

 With over two decades of tourism experience, Darlene has extensive experience working with organizations, businesses and communities to ensure the growth, market-readiness and sustainability of Nova Scotia’s tourism products and experiences.